Kansas City vs Nashville

 Which city has higher STR taxes — Kansas City or Nashville?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Nashville charges 6% Short-Term Rental Property Tax + state/local sales tax.
-Compare the full breakdown in the table above.
+Notably, Nashville benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?